pirica/fnbot-client/README.md

   - Automatically in case that the Fortnite servers are offline.
 - Warnings
   - Automatically receive warnings from the cosmetic servers.
-  - Warnings can be used to announce maintenance, to inform about commands / features not working, and more.
+  - Warnings can be used to announce maintenance, to inform about commands/features not working, and more.
 - Better support for inviting the bot in own parties